Shop

 The Story Behind The Success

 Royce White was born and raised in the Twin Cities.
-A native to the Rondo community of St. Paul.
-He started playing sports at the age of 5 years old.
+A native to the Rondo community of St. Paul, he started playing sports at the age of 5 years old.
 By age 9, he was playing basketball on the Northside of Minneapolis.
-As the son of a single mother, Royce has lived in various neighborhoods around the twin cities.
+Royce has lived in various neighborhoods around the Twin Cities.

 Staying Close to Home

-By age 9, he was playing basketball on the Northside of Minneapolis.
-As the son of a single mother, Royce has lived in various neighborhoods around the twin cities.
+As the son of a single mother, Royce has lived in various neighborhoods around the Twin Cities.
 Much of his family remained in the Rondo community, where he spent much of his time and received schooling.
-White excelled in basketball; by 10th grade, he was ranked as a top 20 player for his class.
+White excelled in basketball, and by 10th grade, he was ranked as a top 20 player for his class.

 Success At Iowa St. University